AllieRays/redis-wellness/docs/SERVICES.md

 - Retrieves relevant context from procedural memory
 - Coordinates with memory managers for context-aware responses
 - Manages conversation sessions
+- Has access to 8 tools (6 health + 2 memory tools)

 **Use case:** Demonstrates intelligent agents WITH memory.